nsankareswari-70/Audit-data-cleaning/README.md

 - Duplicates (INV001 and INV002 look like duplicates for the same customer, same amount)
 - Outliers (1.2 M transaction is a huge number compare to other entries.
 Need to be verified.)

+## Data Cleaning Process
+### Step 1: Highlight Blanks
+Highlight all the blank cells and Fill it with N/A

+### Step 2:
+Replace all the 'limited' with 'Ltd' to maintain consistency Replace abc with ABC
+Remove all the . with nothing

+### Step 3:
+To make the Invoice_Date column format constistant - change to date(dd,mm,yyyy) format =TEXT(C2,"dd-mm-yyyy")

+### Step 4:
+Mark the negative values highlight it with Red.
+Used conditonal formating to highlight the cells with the value < 0

+### Step 5:
+Highlight the outlier value.
+Invoice amount 12000000 look like a outlier mark it with different colour for later verification

+### Step 6:
+Replace all the $ sign in the currency sign with 'USD' Replace all the usd with 'USD'

+### Step 7:
+Make the case as proper for the Region column =proper(h2)

+### Final cleaned Data